afoeder/adrians-cooking/Content/knowledge/starch-trap.md

 #  The starch trap

-There is a concept I have first learned from Heston Blumenthal calling it "starch trap".
-The technique seemingly was first described in <cite>Jeffrey Steingarten, The Man Who Ate Everything (1997)</cite>.
+To make "perfect" mashed potatoes, there is a concept I personally have first learned from Heston Blumenthal calling it "starch trap".
+The technique seemingly was generally first described in <cite>Jeffrey Steingarten, The Man Who Ate Everything (1997)</cite>.

 The science basically is that starch absorbs water when being heated, causing it to swell and turn into a gel.
 The swelling eventually breaks the "walls" around them, causing the gel to leak and eventually turn everything into a gummy.
 We want to avoid this, i.e. keep the "walls" intact.
 A super detailed write-up is on a [reddit comment](https://www.reddit.com/r/AskCulinary/comments/hqyea7/comment/fy0z5w9/).